ashleywang1/telegraf/plugins/outputs/amqp/README.md

   ## If true, exchange will be passively declared.
   # exchange_declare_passive = false

-  ## Exchange durability can be either "transient" or "durable".
+  ## If true, exchange will be created as a durable exchange.
-  # exchange_durability = "durable"
+  # exchange_durable = true

   ## Additional exchange arguments.
   # exchange_arguments = { }